BechirZalila/linux-qemu-trusted-firmware/README.md

 make defconfig   # generates a default arm64 kernel config
 ```

-The default config (defconfig) for arm64 should enable drivers for the PL011 serial (used for ttyAMA0) and virtio devices, which are crucial for QEMU’s virt machine.
+The default config (defconfig) for arm64 should enable drivers for the PL011 serial (used for ttyAMA0) and virtio devices, which are crucial for QEMU's virt machine.
 It typically also enables devtmpfs and other basic features.
 However, it might not include every feature we need.
 We can customize it with menuconfig:

 ```bash
 make menuconfig
 ```

-For our simple system, we don’t need to change much beyond ensuring virtio and ext4 support are built-in.
+For our simple system, we don't need to change much beyond ensuring virtio and ext4 support are built-in.
 If in doubt, the default config on arm64 is generally sufficient for booting on QEMU virt.
 After any changes, save the config.Now build the kernel image:

 ```bash
 make -j$(nproc) Image
 ```

 This compiles the Linux kernel and produces an uncompressed binary image at arch/arm64/boot/Image.
-(We use Image rather than Image.gz to keep it simple – U-Boot can boot the uncompressed Image, and we built U-Boot’s booti command to handle both compressed and uncompressed.)
+(We use Image rather than Image.gz to keep it simple – U-Boot can boot the uncompressed Image, and we built U-Boot's booti command to handle both compressed and uncompressed.)
 If the build succeeds, arch/arm64/boot/Image is our kernel binary.

 ### 5. Prepare the Root Filesystem